ansopedia/user-service/README.md

 - **Authentication:** Implements robust authentication mechanisms (e.g., JWT tokens) to secure access to Ansopedia features and resources.
 - **Integration:** Collaborates with other services like Ansopedia Studio API to manage user permissions for content creation and interaction.

-**This description highlights the core functionalities of the user service, emphasizing its role in user accounts, authentication, and potential integration with other services within the Ansopedia ecosystem.**

-# Running Your API: Development, Production, and Test Environments

 ## Understanding the Scripts

 Before we dive into the steps, let's break down the scripts in your `package.json` file: